What is HANDLE®?

 Not everyone, however, has already learned how to do these efficiently!
 Moreover, while some people develop these abilities—attention, differentiation, laterality, and inter-hemispheric integration—naturally, other people benefit from education, to help them find their footing.
 This is the education that HANDLE provides.

-Moreover, just as math and aikido have uses outside the classroom and dojo, HANDLE has uses outside the clinic and home.
+Just as math and aikido have uses outside the classroom and dojo, HANDLE has uses outside the clinic and home.
 How might you use the abilities you can develop through HANDLE?
 How might your child use the abilities that he or she can develop?
 Only by embarking on your own, unique HANDLE journey will you come to know.
 If you're ready to begin, why not give us a call today?